 Students must earn a "C" or better in this course to be eligible for Certificate.
+Students must cam a 0.01 better in this course to be cligible for oertineate.

 CIT 2433 Cloud+ Certification Preparation

 Students must earn a "B" or better in these courses to be eligible for Certificate.

 CIT 2553 Digital Forensics+

 CIT 2563 Cryptography & Trusted Systems+

 CIT 2853 Mobile & Networking Forensics+

 CIT 2863 Data Recovery & Reporting+

 CIT 2883 Reverse Engineering+